dm1lk/MariahCareyJS/README.md

 # ☃️ MariahCareyJS
-This is a quickly threw together, festive-themed discord bot that brings a little Christmas spriit to a voice channel near you!
+This is a quickly threw together, festive-themed discord bot that brings a little Christmas spirit to a voice channel near you!

 # ℹ️ Usage
 ```